Frequently asked questions

 For adoptive families in Illinois and Indiana, we offer home studies, placement and post placement services, adoption counseling, reports to the court, interstate services, agency-assisted adoptions, and training.

-For birth parents in Illinois, Indiana, Michigan, Pennsylvania, and Ohio, we offer options counseling, adoption information, education and support, open and closed adoptions, choice of adoptive families, assistance with living expenses, transportation to doctors/clinics, hospital arrangements, post placement support and counseling, assistance applying for entitlement programs, and assistance finding medical care or housing.
+For birth parents in Illinois and Indiana we offer options counseling, adoption information, education and support, open and closed adoptions, choice of adoptive families, assistance with living expenses, transportation to doctors/clinics, hospital arrangements, post placement support and counseling, assistance applying for entitlement programs, and assistance finding medical care or housing.

 Mostly newborns of many different races and ethnic backgrounds.
 The infants we place for adoption are Caucasian, Biracial, African American, Latino, Asian and Multiracial.